zorn/mikezornek.com/content/posts/2020/6/apple-eu-antitrust/index.md

 ~

-For the few who closely follow my own career, it has been clear as day my  love of Apple and Mac OS X has long been on the decline.
+For the few who closely follow my own career, it has been clear my love of Apple and Mac OS X has long been on the decline.
 However, like a marriage with kids, it's hard to just pick up and leave.
 It's best to make some plans and plot your escape.

 Today's events only strengthen my resolve to escape.